Friday, January 1, 2021

 Moving between rough and informed idioms

-Similar to in Stenskrift, we might gather from listening to the opening movement that the composer took into consideration the characteristics of the 'temperament' (i.e., which intervals rest more and which rest less) when writing the music as nothing strikes the ear as jarring; the phrases and melodies seem to speak in a single voice together with tuning.
+Similar to Stenskrift, we might gather from listening to the opening movement that the composer took into consideration the characteristics of the 'temperament' (i.e., which intervals rest more and which rest less) when writing the music as nothing strikes the ear as jarring; the phrases and melodies seem to speak in a single voice together with tuning.
 Apart from this, however, it is not possible to hear any intimate engagement with JI as most pitches lack tunability.
 The first movement of I Sommarluft therefore clearly fits the rough style of strict style as a 'tuning'.

 Figure 15